al-caveman/cavemark/README.md

 automatically parsed and placed properly.
 You don't need to worry about it.

 This is another paragraph that cites this resource [myresource].
-CaveMark will cite it properly based on its time.
+CaveMark will cite it properly based on its type.
 E.g. if it's a book/paper, it will put it in a bibliography section, without you doing anything.
 If it's an image, it will show it as a neat image, with caption and all goodies.